ehForwarderBot/ehForwarderBot/README.rst

    :alt: Banner

-*Codename* **EH Forwarder Bot** (EFB) is an extensible chat tunneling framework allowing users to contact people from multiple chat platforms and remotely control their accounts in one stop.
+*Codename* **EH Forwarder Bot** (EFB) is an extensible message tunneling chat bot framework which delivers messages to and from multiple platforms and remotely control your accounts.

 For tips, tricks and community contributed articles, see `project wiki`_.